 - Southern Cape Junior Golf Foundation tournament fees;

-- golf lessons, mental skills training, life skills training, and all other official programmes presented by the Louis 57 Academy; and
+- golf lessons, mental skills training, life skills training, and all other official programmes presented by the Louis 57 Academy.

-Academy 57 has since it was founded in 2009, a well structured Golf Development Program.
-Juniors in the Development Program form part of the Development Performance Tier.
-These Juniors are either selected and or nominated by Academy 57 Founder Members or the SAGDB (Southern Cape).
+Academy 57 has since it was founded in 2009, a well structured Golf Coaching Program.
+Juniors in the Performance Tier are either selected from the overall membership applications and or nominated by Academy 57 Founder Members.
 These Juniors will each receive the following:

 - 2 x Caps